 GAHA's principal role is to enhance the living experience for residents, focusing on beautification, recreation, common services and other activities that make the community a better place to live and to raise families.

 An Executive consisting of a President, Vice President, Secretary and Treasurer, oversees the operation of the association.
-Members of the Executive are appointed by a 12 member Board of Directors elected by the residents at the AGM.
+Members of the Executive are appointed by a (maximum) 12 member Board of Directors elected by the residents at the AGM.
 Both the Executive Committee and the Directors are appointed for three-year terms.

 The Association also maintains a number of committees to attend to the business of the organization, each chaired by members appointed by the Executive.